US STOCKS-Apple, healthcare stocks lift S&P 500 amid Delta variant worries | Business

 Data on Tuesday showed factory orders rose 1.5% in June after a 2.3% increase in the previous month.
 Economists polled by Reuters had expected a rise of 1% in June.
 Later in the week, focus will shift to data on the U.S. services sector and the monthly jobs report for July.

-"In case the data continues to come in weaker than expected, the equity market will take it negatively," said Mark Grant, chief global strategist at B. Riley Financial.
-"I'm not expecting anything dramatic, but I'm expecting a continued downdraft in equities and lower yield on Treasuries."
+"In case the data continues to come in weaker than expected, the equity market will take it negatively," said Mark Grant, chief global strategist of fixed income at B. Riley Securities Inc. "I'm not expecting anything dramatic, but I'm expecting a continued downdraft in equities and lower yield on Treasuries."

 In M&A-driven moves, Translate Bio surged 29.1% after France's Sanofi agreed to buy the U.S. biotech company in a $3.2 billion deal.
 Under Armour Inc and Ralph Lauren Corp jumped 6.4% and 9.1%, respectively, after raising their annual revenue forecast.